jnurdinn/samarkand/README.md

 # samarkand
 Basic Web Server Written in GoLang.
+Pretty much a lightweight pseudo alternative to NGINX and Apache.
 Because it's my first shot on this language, don't expect much out of it.

-## Installation :
+### Installation :
 All you have to do is run the setup.sh script and let the magic happen.

-## Configuration :
+### Configuration :
-Configuration can be accessed in :`/etc/samarkand/config.toml` <br>
+Configuration can be accessed in :<br>`/etc/samarkand/config.toml` <br>
 There are two things you can configure, port and webpage directory, which either is self explanatory.
-Default port is 80 and default directory is `/var/www/html`
+Default port is 80 and default directory is : `/var/www/html`

-## Uninstall :
+### Uninstall :
+I know some of you may get tired because of my program, so I've also made an exit.
 To uninstall, just run the uninstall.sh script.

 ### Sources & Libraries :
 GoLang Web Application Tutorial by Soham Kamani<br>